kramaxan/file-renamer/README.md

 # File Renamer

-A simple file renamer.
-So far working on Windows, macOS and Linux, and only for media files: .png/.jpg images and .mp4 videos.
+A simple file renamer.<br>
+Works on Windows, macOS, and Linux.

 ## Usage hint

-At the stage of specifying the path to the folder with files, please specify the path to the directory where the folder itself is located without specifying its name and additional slashes at the end.
-Its name will be requested in the next step.
-By the way, it will serve as a common name for all files inside it.
+Specify the path to the files without any additional slashes at the end.<br>
+All files will be renamed to the folder name with a sequential number in parentheses.

 ## Installation